joshuadoan/space-pants/README.md

 3. **Explore**: Click on any entity name in the sidebar to zoom the camera to it
 4. **Customize**: Expand an entity card to view and edit its rules editor
 5. **Reorder Rules**: Drag and drop rules to change their priority order
-6. **Monitor**: Use the tabs to filter entities by type (Traders, Miners, Stations, Space Bars, Space Apartments, Asteroids, Player, All)
+6. **Monitor**: Use the tabs to filter entities by type (Traders, Miners, Stations, Space Bars, Space Apartments, Asteroids, Pirates, Pirate Dens, Player, All)
 7. **Read Docs**: Click the "Readme" tab to view this documentation in the app

 ## 🧩 Entity Rules System